-The DH-4 was an extraordinary World War I bomber – and the only American-built aircraft to see combat in “the war to end all wars.”
+The De Havilland DH-4 was an extraordinary World War I bomber – and the only American-built aircraft to see combat in “the war to end all wars.”

-There is a spine-chilling story of an early test flight for the original DH-4 prototype with Rinehart as pilot and a Dayton-Wright employee sitting in the rear cockpit.
+There is a spine-chilling story of an early test flight in this DH-4 with Rinehart as pilot and a Dayton-Wright employee sitting in the rear cockpit.
 Rinehart put the aircraft through its paces with a series of aerobatic maneuvers and while flying inverted, the wood screws holding the rear cockpit seat in place stripped – nearly dumping the passenger out of the aircraft!

 It was powered by the US-designed and built V-12 Liberty engine, a 400hp workhorse.
 Although very potent and a worthy opponent, the DH-4’s shortcoming was the 67-gallon fuel tank that was between the pilot and observer cockpits.
 When the tank was hit by enemy rounds, the DH-4 turned into a flying inferno, or as it came to be known – the “Flaming Coffin.”